 we don't want to work in a vacuum.

-For that we're just gonna really touch
+For that we're just going to really touch

-that you just have to know about Flash
+that you must know about Flash

-before you could actually
+before you can actually

 build a flash application.